Profession coppersmith

 - Manufacturing of small metal parts

-The manufacture of metal cable, plaited bands and similar articles, uninsulated metal cable or insulated cable not capable of being used as a conductor of electricity, coated or cored wire and articles made of wire: barbed wire, wire fencing, grill, netting, cloth etc. Manufacture of coated electrodes for electric arc-welding, nails and pins, chain, and springs (except watch springs): leaf springs, helical springs, torsion bar springs and leaves for springs.
+The manufacture of metal cable, plaited bands and other articles of that typr, uninsulated or insulated cable not capable of being used as a conductor of electricity, coated or cored wire as well as barbed wire, wire fencing, grill, netting, cloth etc. Manufacture of coated electrodes for electric arc-welding, nails and pins, chain and springs (except watch springs): as well as leaves for springs.

 - Cold forging